beberlei/WhitewashingZFMvcCompatBundle/README.markdown

 6. Routing

-You have to convert all your hand-crated routes to Symfony routes, place them in a $BundleRoot."/Resources/routing.yml" and import them in your app/config/routing.yml.
+You have to convert all your Zend routes to Symfony routes, place them in a $BundleRoot."/Resources/routing.yml" and import them in your app/config/routing.yml.
 Additionally Symfony has no "catch-all" routes by default, so you have to make use of the catch all mechanism defined by the compat bundle: